 Madagascar is one of the world’s top five biodiversity hotspots, but it faces the ongoing loss of its forests.
-In the northeast, illegal logging of rosewood and ebony trees has hit Marojejy National Park and Masoala National Park especially hard.
-These two UNESCO World Heritage Sites are categorized as “in danger.”
-Marojejy National Park has […]
+In the northeast, illegal logging of rosewood and ebony trees has […]

 Search Results for "sifaka"